eGovPDX/portlandor/web/modules/custom/portland_migrations/README.md

 - category_documents - imports content from the included category_documents.csv source into the document media entity
 - category_documents_group_content - creates group_content entities that associate the imported document media entities with Commissioner Eudaly's group
 - parks - imports parks.csv.
 Creates Park Facility content items that other parks migrations depend on.
+- park_group_content - add the Park Facility item to the Park bureau group.
 - park_amenities - import park amenities into three taxonomy vocabularies in POWR: Park Location Type, Park amenities/activities, Reservations Available.
 - park_photos - download images and associate them with the matching park.
 - park_documents - download documents and associate them with the matching park.